ProboCI/probo-docs/docs/build-configuration/configuration-file.md

 ---
 layout: "docs"
-title: Configuration File
+title: Configuring the .probo.yaml File
 class: documentation
 permalink: /build/configuration/
 published: true
 ---
-After you have synced your repos to Probo, you need to create a configuration file.
-This file tells Probo how to build your test environments.
+After you have synced your repos to Probo, you need to create a `.probo.yaml` configuration file.
+This file tells Probo how to configure and build your test environments.

-## Create a Configuration File
+## Create a .probo.yaml File

 In a new branch, create a `.probo.yaml` file in the root of your codebase.
 The `.probo.yaml` file is split into a section for declaring **Assets**, a section for defining **Steps**, and any environment configuration options.

 ### Assets